 - Powdered Sugar: This is optional, but I think pound cake is perfect when dusted with a bit of powdered sugar.

-- Cream Batter: To make a perfect pound cake, it is very important to take the time to cream the butter, cream cheese, and sugar together until really light and fluffy and pale yellow in color.
+- Cream Batter: To make a perfect pound cake recipe, it is very important to take the time to cream butter, cream cheese, and sugar together until really light and fluffy and pale yellow in color in the bowl of a stand mixer or with an electric mixer.
 This incorporates air and volume into the cake batter yielding a tender cake.
 You are going to cream for 5-7 minutes.
 It’s a long time, but it’s very important to making this the perfect pound cake.

 - Eggs: Next, incorporate the eggs, one at a time, beating well after each addition and scraping down the sides of the bowl as necessary.